cpeditor/cpeditor.github.io/content/docs/Setup/_index.ru.md

 ## Setup Clang Format

-The editor uses [Clang Format](http://releases.llvm.org/download.html) to format your C++ code.
+CP Editor uses [Clang Format](http://releases.llvm.org/download.html) to format your C++ code.

-You need to add it to your system PATH, or set the path to it at [Preferences->Extensions->Clang Format](../preferences/extensions#clang-format).
+You need to add it to your system PATH, or set the path to it at [Preferences->Extensions->Clang Format](../Preferences/Extensions/_index.ru.md#clang-format).

 ## Setup Language Server

 You can use [Language Server](https://microsoft.github.io/language-server-protocol/) to lint your codes and get errors, warnings, etc.

-You can install [any language server program](https://microsoft.github.io/language-server-protocol/implementors/servers/) and set suitable settings in [Preferences->Extensions->Language Server](../preferences/extensions#language-server).
+You can install [any language server program](https://microsoft.github.io/language-server-protocol/implementors/servers/) and set suitable settings in [Preferences->Extensions->Language Server](../Preferences/Extensions/_index.ru.md#language-server).

 Though you can use any language server program you like, here are some suggestions if you are not sure which to use.